 Advance using right arrow.
 For best viewing click full screen icon.

-"For sale" and "Runaway" ads reveal an unfathomable kind of "matter of fact" public practice of human ownership
+An unfathomable matter of fact public practice of human ownership

 Isaac Smith of Pine Plains